footworkjs/generator-footwork/generators/app/templates/readme.md

 * Uses [Gulp](http://gulpjs.com/) for tasks
 * Uses [RequireJS](http://requirejs.org/) + [text plugin](https://github.com/requirejs/text) (so Footwork can automatically load assets)
   * Includes r.js for optimization and includes example working build.js
-* Uses phantomjs and expect for unit tests (tests located in /tests)
 * Includes example viewModel, and component which are resolved and bootstrapped dynamically at run-time
-* Includes the Karma test runner, jasmine, etc, all pre-configured and ready to run out of the box.
+* Includes the [Karma](http://karma-runner.github.io) test runner, jasmine, etc, all pre-configured and ready to run out of the box.
 * Includes Bootstrap3 via Bower

 Files/directories of note: